🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸŒͺ️ Natural Disaster Risk + 4.0 -- 10 Located in a seismically active zone near the Andes with proximity to active volcanoes like Osorno and Calbuco, posing moderate risks.
+πŸŒͺ️ Natural Disaster Risk + 4.5 -- 10 Located in seismically active zone with volcanic and tsunami risks.
+Moderate-high hazard, well below low-risk references like Boujdour.

 🎭 CULTURE & ENTERTAINMENT